What if your child won’t eat dinner?

 ii) Lack of nutrients.
 When a child is on a limited diet, it’s often a constant worry that they are not eating enough of the ‘good stuff’ to fuel their bodies, brain, and growth.

 Dinner is where the veggies and the meat, for example, generally appear.
-If a child is not eating these it’s a big stress.
+If your child is not eating these it’s a big stress.

 4. They are not hungry – children are frequently not hungry, or not hungry enough to eat dinner.
 Either:

 ii) Drinks.
-A child’s stomach is the same size as their fist when they are little.
-It’s really easy to fill up that little space with liquid.
-The problem is that the liquid gets processed really quickly so half an hour later they are ravenous.
+A child’s stomach is the same size as their fist when they are little (and the size of a grapefruit by 5 years old).
+It’s therefore, easy to fill up that little space with liquid.
+The problem is that the liquid gets processed super quickly so half an hour later they are ravenous.

 Many children do not enjoy dinnertime and so are already on the defensive even before arriving at the table.
 This is going to make the meal that much more challenging for everyone.